smjolame/Mem_Curv_Scripts/README.md

 ### `VLP_Calculations/`
 Application of curvature estimation to VLP data.
 Curvature is used to:
-- Automatically label neck and spherical regions,
+- Automatically label neck and spherical regions
-- Perform statistical analysis across samples with varying protein configurations.
+- Perform statistical analysis across samples with varying protein configurations